logandehning/Docker-Splunk/README.md

 frothlywebcode

 #### Question 205
-Question: What is the name of the text file that was successfully uploaded into the S3 bucket while it was publicly accessible?
+What is the name of the text file that was successfully uploaded into the S3 bucket while it was publicly accessible?

 Process: